“Meditation is not about getting out of ourselves or achieving something better.

 You’ve likely seen meditation portrayed in movies and television as people sitting cross-legged with their heads down in silence.
 But what exactly are they really doing?
 Is this an accurate depiction?
 And what significance does this hold beyond religion and in terms of well-being?
 This article will focus on the origins, types, and importance of meditation.

-Meditation is a quieting of the chatter inside our heads.
+Why Meditate?Meditation is a quieting of the chatter inside our heads.
 From the moment we wake up, there is a mental dialogue going on – which is natural and healthy!
 However, when we don’t eat right, miss out on sleep and overextend ourselves, these voices become chaotic.
 That’s when it’s time to meditate.
 Instead of firing back at every demand your mind makes, you can let thoughts come and go naturally for greater peace of mind and greater cognitive potential.

 Meditation and the Body